Art Matters in Bishop

 A number of retailers specialize in art, craft, and jewelry.
 Most of the works sold in these locally owned and operated businesses are created by these entrepreneurs, but they also provide an outlet for other resident, local artists and artisans.

 Businesses whose core business is not art, but is in food service or retail goods, also provide space and opportunity for local artists to perform, show, and/or sell their works.
-Fine art, craft, music, comedy, poetry and storytelling enhance the ambience of the coffee shops, brewery, bookstores and retailers as well as provide economic benefit for both the artists and merchants.
+Fine art, craft, music, comedy, poetry and storytelling enhance the ambiance of the coffee shops, brewery, bookstores and retailers as well as provide economic benefit for both the artists and merchants.

-Stop into one of these fine locally owned and operated businesses and sample their wares, purchase goods, and peruse the art; Aaron Schat’s Roadhouse, Black Sheep Coffee Roasters, Eastside Sports, Good Earth Yogurt, Mountain Rambler Brewery, Pupfish Café, Rusty’s Saloon, McMurrys, Sage to Summit, and Thai Thai Restaurant.
+Stop into one of these fine locally owned and operated businesses and sample their wares, purchase goods, and peruse the art; Aaron Schat’s Roadhouse, Black Sheep Coffee Roasters, Eastside Sports, Good Earth Yogurt, Mountain Rambler Brewery, Pupfish Café, Rusty’s Saloon, Sage to Summit, and Thai Thai Restaurant.

 Bishop Art Supply

 Bishop Art Supply is located at 125 N. Main Street in downtown Bishop.
-The store supplies local and visiting artists with everything from paper to paints, easels to erasers, beads to business cards, comics books and coloring books.
+The store supplies local and visiting artists with everything from paper to paints, easels to erasers, beads to business cards, comic books and coloring books.
 Get kids started early in arts with a wonderful selection of arts and crafts supplies.

 Bishop Jewelers continues a long tradition of local jewelry making in the Eastern Sierra.
 The store is located at 275 S. Main Street in Bishop.
 The store is family owned and operated by Armando Perez and his family.
 Armando has 30+ years of jewelry experience and designing jewelry is one of his favorite challenges.
 He can tackle tricky repairs, re-size rings, reset stones, solder, and make an old watch new again.
 He specializes in custom jewelry with a strong influence from the beautiful backdrop of the Sierra Nevada.
 The store is open Monday to Saturday.